 When it comes to taking control of your finances, budgeting is essential to success, but that doesn’t necessarily mean people enjoy it.
 For most people, budgeting is akin to going to the dentist, necessary but painful.
-But budgeting doesn’t have to be a tiring and consuming chore, it can instead be an effective tool for all consumers, both those in debt and those financially stable, to keep their finances organized and under control.
+But budgeting doesn’t have to be a tiring and consuming chore, and it can instead be a useful tool for all consumers, both those in debt and those financially stable, to keep their finances organized and under control.

-With the average American household owing more than $15,000 in credit card debt alone, budgets should be an essential part of every household.
-Ready to get started?
-Actually, just by reading this article, you have taken the first step in righting your finances.
+With the average American household owing more than $15,000 in credit card debt alone, budgets should be an essential part of every household—it should also be noted that over 45% of American families carry credit card debt!

-Here are the next steps you should take in setting up your budget:
+By reading this article, you have taken the first step in amending your finances.
+Here are the next steps you should take in setting up your budget.

 Set Your Goals